 The Official Receiver will also look at your income and outgoings (like mortgage, rent, utility bills, living expenses).
 They may ask you to contribute a share of your surplus income (income – outgoings) into your repayment efforts.

-The Official Receiver could then request you to sign a three-year-long ‘income payments agreement’ to pay monthly installments from your income.
-If you do not pay or refuse to sign the agreement voluntarily, the Official Receiver can also apply for an income payment order against you from court to get you to pay.
+The Official Receiver could then request you to sign a three-year-long ‘income payments agreement’ to pay monthly instalments from your income.
+If you do not pay or refuse to sign the agreement voluntarily, the Official Receiver can also apply for an income payment order against you from the court to get you to pay.

 You will also be legally required to keep the Official Receiver in the loop, as far as your financial situation is concerned.
 If your circumstances change, you will have to notify the Official Receiver so they can change the arrangement accordingly.

 Declaring bankruptcy in the UK is not a discreet affair.
 Details of your bankruptcy will be kept in the Insolvency Register and may appear in local publications.

 Your Credit File Will Be Affected